mkierc/advent-of-code/README.md

 #### Day 6: Signals and Noise
 - [x] Part One - What is the error-corrected version of the message being sent?
 - [ ] Part Two - What is the original message that Santa is trying to send?

+#### Day 7: Internet Protocol Version 7
+- [x] Part One - How many IPs in your puzzle input support TLS?
+- [ ] Part Two - How many IPs in your puzzle input support SSL?